pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 You hit the edges of the Screen and distort the drawing, when you make it too large.
-Like when you're drawing on the 101x42 Columns and Rows of my Terminal, it'll be too large if you choose a Repeat_Count of 8 or more, or if you choose a Forward_Distance larger than 100
+Like when you're drawing on the 101x42 Columns and Rows of my Terminal, it'll be too large if you choose a Repeat_Count of 8 or more, or if you choose a Forward_Distance of 153 or more

+    relaunch  rep 8

+    relaunch  rep 5 360 160

+Turtle Logo's disagree over how to move and draw across the edges of the Screen

-Some Turtle Logos will wrap the Cursor at the edges, rather than insisting that you always center your drawings yourself.
+Some Turtle Logos will wrap the Turtle at the edges, rather than insisting that you always center your drawings yourself.
-As an example of more centering a drawing yourself, you can click into the Drawing Window and press Return after Relaunch, but before the Count = and For, then you can draw Count as large as 10 in my Terminal today.
+As an example of more centering a drawing yourself, you can Relaunch, but then go into the Drawing Window and press Return, before the Count = and For.
+That way, you can draw Count as large as 10 in my Terminal today

+    rep 10

 If you watch for it, you can see our Chat Window prints "Snap" Messages when your drawing grows too large, such that we clip and distort it

+    rep 11

 For such Messages coming back from the Turtle to make the most sense, you'll want to see them in real-time.
 If you try 'sleep 0' after you press Return, before the Count = and For, then you'll see the Note on you having pressed Return pops up then.
-You can try just 's' to clear the Note too.
+To do this more easily and quickly, you can press S and Return to try a very short sleep.
 That works a little less directly, by sleeping as long as the last 🐢 SetHertz said to sleep